 What is a Wine Headache?

-Almost all alcoholic beverages are capable of triggering a headache, but most of these pains will not start until a few hours after alcohol has entered your system.
+Wine headaches are unlike headaches caused by alcohol in all alcoholic beverages.
+Most of these pains will not start until a few hours after alcohol has entered your system.
 The main ingredient in alcoholic beverages responsible for the intoxicating effect is ethanol (aka, ethyl alcohol).
 Ethanol dilates the blood vessels and dehydrates the body, both of which can cause inflammation of vessels in our head and invite a painful headache.
-Some people begin to feel the first few twinges of a wine headache after only a few sips, while others will not notice it until a few hours.
+Some people begin to feel the first few twinges of a wine headache after only a few sips of a glass of red wine, while others will not notice it until a few hours.
 There are plenty of contributing factors that determine the intensity of your wine headache and how long it will last.
 The best you can do is pop a couple of painkillers, drink 2-3 cups of coffee, hydrate and try to get some rest!

 What Causes a Wine Headache?

 There are several things that can cause a wine headache:

 There is plenty of evidence to suggest that drinking wine causes headaches for a large portion of the adult population, but the exact reason has yet to be uncovered.
 There are several competing theories at work, all of which try to explain why this delicious and fun drink that helps you have a wonderful time in the moment, leaves you with a miserable headache after just a few minutes.